Last Updated on February 1, 2023

 A source of antioxidants, scientific research is exploring oak for inhibiting cancer and protecting cognitive function.

 How to use oak?
 One research study used oak leaves to make kombucha, which they reported as an excellent beverage for reducing oxidative stress.

 Pine trees are best known for their needles, which are used to make a simple pine needle tea.
-Rich in vitamin C, pine needles can be harvested all year round to make a tasty tea that’s considered useful for addressing coughs and colds.
+Rich in vitamin C, pine needles can be harvested all year round to make tea, pine needle tincture, or pine needle syrup that’s considered useful for addressing coughs and colds.
 Pine needles are also rich in antioxidants.

 The genus populus includes trees usually called poplar, as well as aspen and cottonwood.

 Native Americans used a number of poplar species medicinally as a cold remedy, antirheumatic, pain reliever, and skin healer.